Dear New Whippet Owner- getting your whippet puppy

 Prepare to fall in love

 Above all else, enjoy your new addition to the family.
-Embrace the feeling of falling in love with your silky bundle and prepare to cover the house with blankets and images of your whippet as you become ever so slightly obsessed.
+Embrace the feeling of falling in love with your silky bundle and prepare to cover the house with images of your whippet as you become ever so slightly obsessed.
 Life won’t be the same again…it will be so much better!

 Whippet lovers- check out our A-Z of what whippets are like here.